Table of Contents

 (on Ubuntu) or/var/log/secure

-(on CentOS).
+(on CentOS)

 3. Common Errors and Troubleshooting

-- Permission Issues: Ensure your
+- Permission Issues: Make sure your

 .so